 We believe all VPNs should have access to a kill switch for maximum security.
 A kill switch will block all internet traffic if your VPN connection drops.
 This can protect your internet connection.

 Avira Phantom VPN comes with a kill switch, but it's only available for Windows and it only comes with the Pro version.
 To test the kill switch, we turned the toggle on while connected to a server in Atlanta.
-We swapped to a server in Chicago and there was no leak of our IP address.
+We swapped to a server in Chicago and our true location remained anonymous.

 Avira Phantom VPN compatibility